dustin-archive/lifesaver-sass/README.md

 When passing a null value, LifeSaver splits the properties up and doesn't output the property with the null value.

-If brevity is your thing, you can substitute null for x.
+If brevity is your thing, you can use x as null.

 Input: